jlstrater/gr8ladies-d3/README.md

 ## Contributions

-To contribute, please submit a pull request(PR) with your company's data added to the `data.json` file in `/src/assets/data`.
+To contribute, please submit a pull request(PR) with your company's data added to the [`data.json`](/src/assets/data/data.json) file in `/src/assets/data`.
 You don't need to fork, clone, etc the repository, you can add to the file via the github text editor.
-When viewing the file, click the pencil icon on the right hand side of the page.
+When viewing the file, click the pencil icon on the right hand side of the page or go directly [here](https://github.com/jlstrater/gr8ladies-d3/edit/master/src/assets/data/data.json).
 At the bottom of the page, there are prompts to setup a PR directly from the editor.

 ### Example
 Not all fields are required, but it should look something like this.